 Ania offers classes on any levels in English, Spanish or Polish.

 Flamenco choreographer for any flamenco themed or Spanish themed production.

-When studying at CAFS, Ania took classes with singer Curro Fernandez, who sometimes substituted for his daughter Esperanza Fernandez.
-During the class Curro fondly called Ania “Rubia de la Candela,” a nickname that definitely represents Ania’s dancing; passionate and mesmerizing.
+When studying at the Centro de Arte y Flamenco de Sevilla, Ania took classes with singer Curro Fernandez, who sometimes substituted for his daughter Esperanza Fernandez.
+During the class Curro fondly called Ania “Rubia de la Candela,” a nickname that represents Ania’s dancing; passionate and mesmerizing.

 Ania Bartelmus “La Candela” was born in Wrocław, Poland, where from the early age she trained in acting and modern dance until she discovered flamenco.